UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 |table_array|$F$3:$G$9|The _other table_ we need information from (lock references with $)|
 |col_index_num|2|The _column from the other table_ we're looking for|
 |[range_lookup]|FALSE|Whether you want approximate matches [TRUE] or exact matches [FALSE]|

+VLOOKUP can refer to a value in a different sheet or even different workbook on your computer.
+If you click into a cell on the other table while filling out your VLOOKUP formula, it will automatically supply the reference necessary to link to the other sheet or workbook.

 **Exercise: [Ex_Main],[Ex_Lookup]**